 The simple act of breathing has been a challenge for residents of the Glades, a small rural community in Palm Beach County, Florida, for as long as 13-year-old Kil’mari Phillips can remember.

-In third grade, Phillips’ teacher always kept the classroom’s blinds closed so her students wouldn’t see the fire.
+In fourth grade, Phillips’ teacher always kept the classroom’s blinds closed so her students wouldn’t see the fire.
 One day, she forgot.

 “Do you see this?” a classmate, seated by the window, asked Phillips.
 “Am I crazy?”